Living in Volcan: A Mountain Town for a Healthy Lifestyle

 Groceries for a couple can cost around $300-400 a month.

-Volcan has grocery stores that carry a wide range of items and other shops, including hardware stores.
-And as mentioned, the region is popular for its fresh fruits, vegetables, and other local produce.
+Volcan has grocery stores that carry a wide range of items, as well as other shops, including hardware stores.
+As mentioned, the region is known for its fresh fruits, vegetables, and other local produce.

-You can buy a large bag of assorted fresh produce for just $5 – $8.
+You can purchase a large bag of assorted fresh produce for $5-$8.

 The Friday markets are a must-visit!
 Locals and expats sell their products there each week.
-It’s a great place to meet new people too.
+It’s a great place to meet new people as well.

-For additional shopping, the town of David has larger shopping malls and a PriceSmart, like a Costco, for any other items you need.
+For additional shopping, the town of David has larger shopping malls and a PriceSmart (similar to Costco) for any other items you need.
 David is a 45-minute drive from Volcan.

 Getting around